How Loud Is an ATV? A Guide to ATV Noise

 Nothing stops ATV manufacturers from making an ATV with a noise output similar to a car, but this vehicle probably wouldn’t be a hit at the sales department.

-For on-road vehicles, the added pounds and volume of an extra exhaust muffler or a properly insulated engine compartment with sound-dampening materials easily outweighs the lost comfort of not having them.
+For on-road vehicles, the added pounds and volume of an extra exhaust muffler or a properly insulated engine compartment with sound-dampening materials easily outweigh the lost comfort of not having them.

 For performance-focused sports and recreational ATVs, too much weight impacts performance and can be the difference between a fun and engaging ride or a vehicle left sitting in the garage.